 Best Restaurants in NW Portland

 There are dozens of great sushi restaurants in Portland, but one of our favorites has always been Mio Sushi on NW Johnson Street.
 The sushi here is very affordable but without sacrificing quality, and it is in a super cute little house right off of NW 23rd Ave.
 If you don’t mind paying more for sustainably-sourced sushi you can also check out Bamboo Sushi.

 Another one of our lunchtime favorites in the NW Portland neighborhood is Boke Bowl.
-A lot of people come to Boke Bowl for the Ramen noodles, but we love the steamed buns!
-They are like little tacos made from Chinese style steamed buns (baozi) and stuffed with delicious ingredients like fried chicken, pork belly, and miso mushroom.
+A lot of people come to Boke Bowl for Ramen noodles, but we love the steamed buns!
+They are like little tacos made from Chinese-style steamed buns (baozi) and stuffed with delicious ingredients like fried chicken, pork belly, and miso mushrooms.
 The warm brussels sprouts salad with Thai vinaigrette is also a great accompaniment to your meal.

 Besaw’s has a reputation for being one of the best restaurants for brunch in Portland.
 It used to be located in a charming little rundown house but recently moved to a larger, more modern setting.
-While it has lost some of its former charm, the more spacious dining room means that there is a shorter wait for weekend brunch.
-We actually think the happy hour is the best deal at Besaw’s – especially on Sundays when it lasts from 5pm to close.
+While it has lost some of its former charms, the more spacious dining room means that there is a shorter wait for weekend brunch.
+We actually think the happy hour is the best deal at Besaw’s – on Sundays when it lasts from 5 pm to close.